General

 Suspensive effect

-To ASGI’s knowledge, in 2022 and 2023, as in the previous three years, the Questure waited for the 30-day deadline for lodging the appeal to expire before proceeding with the organisation of the transfer.
+In practice, to ASGI’s knowledge, in 2024, as in the previous five years, the Questure waited for the 30-day deadline for lodging the appeal to expire before proceeding with the organisation of the transfer.

-According to the law, the Court should decide on the application for suspensive effect within 5 days and notify a decision to the parties, who have 5 days to present submissions and 5 days to reply thereto.
-In this case, the Court must issue a new, final decision, confirming, modifying or revoking its previous decision.[46]
-In ASGI’s experience, the Civil Courts never complied with these deadlines in 2020, 2021 2022 and 2023.
+According to the law, the Court should decide on the application for suspensive effect within 5 days and notify the parties of the decision.
+The parties then have 5 days to present submissions and 5 days to reply thereto.
+In this case, the Court must issue a new, final decision, confirming, modifying or revoking its previous decision.[49]
+In ASGI’s experience, the Civil Courts have never complied with these deadlines since 2020, including in 2024.

 The decision must be taken within 60 days from the submission of the appeal and can only be appealed before the Court of Cassation within 30 days.
 The Court of Cassation should decide on the appeal within 2 months from the lodging of the onward appeal.